• Skip to primary navigation

 How to store and reheat

-To store this eggplant tomato recipe, place the stacks in an airtight container or cover them tightly with plastic wrap.
+To store this eggplant tomato appetizer, place the stacks in an airtight container or cover them tightly with plastic wrap.
 Then, place them in the refrigerator, where they can last for up to 3 or 4 days.
 When reheating the stacks, preheat your oven to 350F and then remove the stacks from the refrigerator and allow them to come to room temperature for about 30 minutes.
 Remove the plastic wrap and place the stacks on a baking dish.
 Cover them with foil to prevent them from drying out and cook until everything is hot, 10-15 minutes.
 Alternatively, you can reheat the stacks in the microwave, cooking them at medium heat for 1 or 2 minutes.

 Variations